efentress2025/cse15l-lab-reports/lab-report-5-week-10.md

 ---

 After testing many files (600+) on both my implementation of markdown parser and an instructor-provided implementation, inconsistencies were discovered in the output of these tests between implementations.
+These discrepancies were discovered by outputting the results of each test file passed into either implementations into two respective "results.txt" files and looking for differences within these files using vim's "vimdiff" application.

  The first inconsistency was found within the test file "[194.md](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/194.md)", which should have an expected output of:

  ![expect1](Lab_Report_5_Images\expect1.png)

- but instead produced these outputs within the implementations:
+ But instead produced these outputs within the implementations:

  ![diff1](Lab_Report_5_Images\diff1.PNG)